thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-4.md

 By implementing alarms, you can automate responses to predefined conditions, improve operational efficiency, and ensure system reliability.

 <br>
-As you may recall, the  Indoor Air Quality Sensor transmits telemetry values such as temperature, humidity, and CO2 levels to ThingsBoard.
+As you may recall, the **Indoor Air Quality Sensor** transmits telemetry values such as temperature, humidity, and CO2 levels to ThingsBoard.

-In this lesson, we will configure alarm rules for the Indoor Air Quality Sensor and add a widget to manage the device's alarms.
+In this lesson, we will configure alarm rules for the Indoor Air Quality Sensor and add a widget to manage the device&#39;s alarms.
+Let&#39;s start.

-Let's start.
+{% include carousel.liquid collectionMap = 'dashboard-lesson-4' nonActiveItemsVisibility = false %}

 ## Adding alarm rules

 First, you need to define the rules that will trigger the alarm.
 The simplest way to create the alarm rule is to configure it within the [device profile](/docs/{{docsPrefix}}user-guide/device-profiles/){:target="_blank"}.
 These rules specify the conditions under which reminders should be generated.

-### Rules for devices that use the "air-sensor" device profile
+### Rules for devices that use the air-sensor device profile

-Devices using the "air-sensor" device profile transmit telemetry data such as temperature, humidity, and CO2 levels.
+Devices using the **air-sensor** device profile transmit telemetry data such as temperature, humidity, and CO2 levels.
-Let's configure alarm rules for each of these telemetry keys:
+Let&#39;s configure alarm rules for each of these telemetry keys:

 ##### High temperature alarm rule

-We will set two conditions for creating a high temperature alarm for the "**temperature**" key, and one condition for clear alarm:
+We will set two conditions for creating a high temperature alarm for the "temperature" key, and one condition for clear alarm:

-- An alarm with the severity type "**Major**" will be created if the temperature exceeds 24 °C but does not go above 26 °C (inclusive);
+- An alarm with the severity type "Major" will be created if the temperature exceeds 24 °C but does not go above 26 °C (inclusive);
-- If the temperature exceeds 26 °C, an alarm with the severity type "**Critical**" will be created;
+- If the temperature exceeds 26 °C, an alarm with the severity type "Critical" will be created;
-- When the temperature drops below 24 °C, the alarm will be **cleared**.
+- When the temperature drops below 24 °C, the alarm will be cleared.

-Let's start with adding the alarm rule condition with "**Major**" severity type:
+Let&#39;s start with adding the alarm rule condition with "Major" severity type:

-- Go to the "Device profile" page and click on the "air-sensor" device profile to open its details;
+- Go to the "Device profiles" page and click on the "air-sensor" device profile to open its details;
 - Navigate to the "Alarm rules" tab;
 - Enter editing mode by clicking the big orange pencil button, and click the "Add alarm rule" button;
 - Input the "High temperature alarm" as alarm type;